namanpareek21/Automated-cloud-infrastructure-management-/README.md

 Once the Terraform script is applied, Cloud Scheduler will automatically trigger the Cloud Functions at the defined intervals.
 You can monitor the execution of Cloud Functions and manage the logs through the GCP Console.

-To manually test the automation: bash
+To manually test the automation:

 Copy code
 gcloud functions call start_services_function gcloud functions call stop_services_function Contributing
 Feel free to fork this repository, submit pull requests, or raise issues.
 Contributions are welcome to improve the project further.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.